tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

 Configuration
 =============

-Below are the available modules in Odoo for accounting use in the United States.
+Below are the available optional modules in Odoo for accounting use in the United States.

 .. note::
    The modules listed below are either for reference only or are optional, as the core requirements